-Below is a letter written by Thomas Jefferson to John Adams toward the end of their lives (remarkably they died on the same day–Independence Day July 4, 1826–within five hours of each other).
-In the letter, Jefferson reveals his religious sentiments, pulling no punches about his revulsion to Calvinism and the trinitarian dogma (he calls it “tritheism”).
-In the course of the letter, he also endorses the teleological argument, or argument from design, making a rather eloquent presentation of the argument.
-Agree or disagree with the views he expresses, the letter is a fascinating piece by any account.
-What strikes me most is the vehemence of his denunciation of Calvinism and that simply a mere mention of Calvin’s name from Adams (in his previous letter to Jefferson), and not even in a theological context, was enough to set Jefferson off into such a denunciation.
-Adams had only quoted Calvin’s exclamation to God during his infirmity late in life as a fitting expression of Adams own feeling toward the infirmity that beset him at the time he wrote the letter to Jefferson.
-For more on Jefferson’s religious views, I recommend The Religious Life of Thomas Jefferson.
-And there is a nice collection of all his letters available here.
+Below is a letter written by Thomas Jefferson to John Adams toward the end of their lives (remarkably they died on the same day-Independence Day July 4, 1826-within five hours of each other).
+In the letter, Jefferson reveals his religious sentiments, pulling no punches about Calvinism and the doctrine of the trinity (he calls it “tritheism”).
+In the course of the letter, he also endorses the teleological argument, or argument from design, making an eloquent presentation of the argument.
+What strikes me most is the vehemence of Jefferson’s denunciation of Calvinism.
+A mere mention of John Calvin’s name by Adams (in his previous letter to Jefferson), and not even in a theological context, sets Jefferson off.

 To John Adams

 Monticello, April 11, 1823